CycloneDX/cyclonedx-node-npm/docs/result.md

 ### De-duplication

 NPM does the needed graph de-duplications internally already when it generates the affective module layout in the file system.
-This makes additional after-the-fact deduplication redundant (and mere unnecessary).
+This makes additional after-the-fact deduplication redundant.

+All additional logic how module de-deduplication could be done will come to the conclusion that it is invalid per definition, due to the rules of graph identity that apply.

 See [Milestone: after-the-fact component deduplication](https://github.com/CycloneDX/cyclonedx-node-npm/milestone/2)
 See [Discussion: describe how component de-duplication works](https://github.com/CycloneDX/cyclonedx-node-npm/discussions/307)